Camino Real Trekking, Hikes and Excursions

 Information about the city of Colón

-The most important note first: the city of Colón is unfortunately run-down and a social hotspot with high poverty and crime.
-An independent visit or walk is therefore not recommended.
-This does not mean that every visitor becomes a victim of a violent crime, but there are many places and times where this could happen.
-Safe and unsafe areas often lie close together and are hard for visitors to distinguish.
+The most important note first: the city of Colón is sadly run-down and a social hotspot with high poverty and crime, so exploring it on your own is not recommended.
+This doesn’t mean every visitor falls victim to a violent crime, but there are many places and times where it could happen.
+Safe and unsafe areas often sit right next to each other and are hard for visitors to tell apart.

-Now for the general description of the city: Colón is the largest and economically most important city in Panama on the Caribbean coast and the capital of the province of the same name.
-It owes its importance to its location at the entrance to the Panama Canal.
+Now for a general description of the city: Colón is the largest and economically most important city on Panama’s Caribbean coast and the capital of the province of the same name.
+It owes its standing to its position at the entrance to the Panama Canal.
 About 120,000 people live in the city’s catchment area, around 40,000 of them in the center.
-Important economic sectors are the free trade zone, the ports, tourism and the Panama Canal.
-Many workers commute daily from Panama City to their jobs, especially in the free trade zone.
+Its key economic sectors are the free trade zone, the ports, tourism and the Panama Canal, and many workers commute daily from Panama City to jobs there, especially in the free trade zone.

-A bit of history: The California Gold Rush of 1848 led hundreds of thousands of gold seekers to travel via Panama to San Francisco, initially via the Chagres River and the Camino de Cruces.
-This prompted New York investors to build the first transcontinental railway line from the Atlantic to the Pacific from 1850 onwards.
-In the course of this construction, the city of Colón was founded on 27 February 1852.
-The completion of the Panama Railroad in 1855 replaced the arduous journey and thereby displaced the towns of Portobelo and Chagres (near Fort San Lorenzo) as transport hubs.
+A bit of history: The California Gold Rush of 1848 sent hundreds of thousands of gold seekers through Panama on their way to San Francisco, at first via the Chagres River and the Camino de Cruces.
+This prompted New York investors to begin building the first transcontinental railway line from the Atlantic to the Pacific in 1850, and in the course of that work the city of Colón was founded on 27 February 1852.
+The completion of the Panama Railroad in 1855 did away with the arduous overland journey and, with it, the role of Portobelo and Chagres (near Fort San Lorenzo) as transport hubs.

-The city was originally called Aspinwall, named after one of the founders of the railroad company.
-However, the Colombian authorities did not like this American name and renamed the city Colón in honor of Christopher Columbus (this is the Spanish spelling of Columbus, who had sailed along this coast on his fourth and final voyage).
-With the construction of the Panama Canal from 1881, and again during the US construction phase from 1904 to 1914, the city experienced another boom.
-Many of the city’s (now dilapidated) historic buildings date from this period, including the Hotel Washington near the waterfront.
+The city was originally called Aspinwall, after one of the founders of the railroad company.
+The Colombian authorities, however, disliked this American name and renamed the city Colón in honor of Christopher Columbus (the Spanish spelling of Columbus, who had sailed along this coast on his fourth and final voyage).
+With construction of the Panama Canal from 1881, and again during the US construction phase from 1904 to 1914, the city boomed once more.
+Many of its now-dilapidated historic buildings date from this period, among them the Hotel Washington near the waterfront.

-For decades Colón was called Panama’s “Golden Cup” (La Tacita de Oro) because of its wealth, but in the second half of the 20th century its decline set in.
-The city center in particular deteriorated into a slum and has not recovered to this day.
-That is why we recommend not spending the day on the ship or in the city, but instead taking a guided excursion with us!
+For decades, Colón’s wealth earned it the nickname Panama’s “Golden Cup” (La Tacita de Oro), but its decline set in during the second half of the 20th century.
+The city center in particular sank into a slum and has yet to recover.
+That’s why we recommend not spending the day on the ship or in the city, but joining a guided excursion with us instead!

 All about Panama